Belinghams History, Family Crest & Coats of Arms

-Scotland in the Middle Ages.
+The Belinghams family name comes from a place name that was first used among the Viking settlers who arrived in the shores of Scotland in the Middle Ages.
 The Belinghams name comes from someone having lived in the manor of Bellingham in Northumberland, where the family held this estate since the early Middle Ages.
 By trade, the family was traditionally foresters, and principally cared for the forest of Tynedale, "for tyme beyond memory".
 The name literally means "homestead of the dwellers at the bell-shaped hill" and is derived from the Old English words Bell+ ing + ham.
-CITATION[CLOSE]

 Early Origins of the Belinghams family